Virgin Group: Controversies

-The group's health business received significant media coverage over its legal battle with NHS groups.
-It sued clinical commissioning groups (CCGs) in Surrey after it lost out on an £82 million contract to provide children's health services across the country.
-The NHS bodies settled out of court with a £328,000 payout to Virgin Care, resulting in some controversy.
+In 2017, Virgin Care received significant media coverage for suing clinical commissioning groups in Surrey after it lost out on an £82 million National Health Service (NHS) contract to provide children's health services across the country.
+The NHS bodies settled out of court with a £328,000 payout.
 More than 100,000 people backed a petition calling on the company to stop "dragging the NHS through the courts".
+Virgin Care was sold in 2021 and rebranded HCRG Care.